Akzidenz-Grotesk: Distinctive characteristics

 A top serif on the 1 and in some styles a downward-pointing serif on the top left of the 7.

-It is important to note, however, that as the weights and sizes of Akzidenz-Grotesk were cut separately not all these features will appear on all styles.
+As the weights and sizes of Akzidenz-Grotesk were cut separately not all these features will appear on all styles.
 For instance, the 't' of the Schmalhalbfett weight only has no base, as it was designed separately and not by Berthold.

 Akzidenz-Grotesk did not have italics until the post-war period.
 Its slanted form is an oblique rather than a true italic.
 This means that the letters are slanted without using handwriting forms.
 During the metal type period, when italics for Akzidenz-Grotesk were not available, Amsterdam Continental marketed those of an unrelated typeface, Mercator, as companions instead.